ClayNdugga/youtube-comments/README.md

 - **Accuracy**: Groups together songs with high similarity, reducing duplicates sent to the Spotify API.
 - **Scalability**: Suitable for scaling with increased data due to low time complexity.

-## Data Flow

-1. **User Request**: A user initiates a request to extract songs from a channel or video via the frontend interface.
-2. **API Gateway**: Receives the request and triggers the appropriate Lambda function.
-3. **Job Handling**:
-   - The Lambda function checks the DynamoDB table for existing jobs.
-   - Creates a new job entry if none exists and updates the job state.
-   - Places the channel or video ID into the corresponding SQS queue.
-4. **Queue Processing**:
-   - Lambda functions consume messages from the Channel and Video Queues.
-   - For channels, video IDs are fetched and queued.
-   - For videos, comments are retrieved and stored in S3.
-5. **Comment Processing**:
-   - Song extraction Lambda functions process comments from S3.
-   - The song searching algorithm identifies and groups song names.
-   - Results are stored back into S3 under the appropriate path.
-6. **Job Completion**:
-   - Job status in DynamoDB is updated to "complete".
-   - Users can retrieve the results through the API or receive notifications.

 ## Data Models